 If you edit a movie by adding a marker or using the Make Clip function, FBX creates files in the ‘FBX Game Recorder Projects’ folder.

-To get an MP4 file of a movie, open it in the Captures tab and click ‘Get MP4’ at the top right.
+To get an MP4 file of a movie, open it in the Recordings tab and click ‘Get MP4’ at the top right.

 Soon!
 Its on the list, near the top.